 This course provides a basic exploration of strategic marketing, covering key concepts and contemporary practices across diverse settings.
 It delves into the application of modern marketing principles in product and service industries across enterprises of varying sizes, including analysis of buyer behavior, market segmentation and positioning, and development of the marketing mix elements.
-Corequisite: ENGL 204.
+Corequisite: ENGL 204 or ENGL 206.

-MKTG 221 Marketing Insights and Analytics
+MKTG 221 Marketing Insights and Analytics 3 cr.

 In today's fast-evolving marketing landscape, success hinges on harnessing the power of data.
 This course delves into the dynamic world of marketing insights and analytics, providing students with a comprehensive understanding of marketing research principles and techniques while emphasizing contemporary practices in analytics.
 Students will gain a holistic understanding and practical application of how data-driven insights serve as the cornerstone of informed decision-making in marketing strategy development and execution.
 Business majors only.
-Prerequisites: MKTG 210, BUSS 200 and ENGL 204.
+Prerequisites: MKTG 210, BUSS 200, and ENGL 204 or ENGL 206.